fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/vscode-extension/README.md

 ![Opening ATDD.TestScriptor](media/Opening%20ATDD.TestScriptor.gif)

+In case a test codeunit does not contain a **FEATURE** tag the FEATURE column in the TestScriptor page remains empty.
+If no  **SCENARIO** tag has been provided for a test function the test function name will be used.
+### Tip
+To get the FEATURE column in the TestScriptor page populated add a **FEATURE** tag the test codeunit.
+See also **Abstracting ATDD information**.
 # Basic Rules
 ## Abstracting ATDD information
 To be able to abstract ATDD information from a test codeunit the following rules apply.

 - Each ATDD tag is provided as a comment line with a square bracketed tag with a description
-- The **FEATURE** tag resides in the OnRun trigger of the test codeunit or/and as a comment line under a test function
+- The **FEATURE** tag resides in the OnRun trigger or somewhere in the top of the test codeunit, before the OnRun trigger or any function.
+And/or as a comment line right under the test function name
-- A **SCENARIO** tag is resides either as a comment line under the test function or in the test function; if a SCENARIO tag is missing the test function name will be used a SCENARIO description
+- A **SCENARIO** tag resides either as a comment line in the test function or right under the test function name; as already mentioned, if a SCENARIO tag is missing the test function name will be used a SCENARIO description
 - A **SCENARIO** tag can be accompanied by a number in one of the formats `#x1`, `x1` or `1`, with x a number of leading zeros and 1 any number
 - Each **SCENARIO** only contains one **WHEN**